Amir-manzouri/Stretching-of-myocardial-sample/Theory and Formulation.md

-# Theory and Formulation for Ventricular Muscle Simulation
+# Theory and Formulation for Mechanics Simulation of a unit cube

 ## 1. Introduction